Life in Lyon

 Key Figures

-• Lyon is designated as the most attractive metropolis in France, ahead of Nantes and Toulouse.
+• Lyon is regularly ranked among the most attractive metropolises in France, ahead of cities such as Nantes and Toulouse.

 • One of the Top 30 most pleasant cities in the world.